Skip to main content

 Building

 Since this action might require more computational power than what a standard workstation provides, it makes sense to leverage the capabilities of a hyperscaler.
-The systems we use to build the application would also qualify for the Developer Subscription for Teams.
+The systems we use to build the application also qualify for the Developer Subscription for Teams.

 Unit testing